jshook/testclient/README.md

 Internally, the data that is used in the operations is produced by type-parameterized generators.
 This means that if you want a second-resolution DateTime object, then you have to have a generator of type Generator&lt;DateTime&gt; with the implementation and instance details to handle the second resolution.

 The generator library handles these details as well as when generator instances are shared between activity threads.
 There is a special type of generator, ThreadNumGenerator, which uses markers on the thread to extract thread enumeration.
 This is used by the two initial activities above as a way to make each thread align to a partition.
 This isn't required, but for the type of testing that this tool was built for, it effectively guaranteed isochronous data rates evenly across the partitions.
 The point of calling this out here is to acknowledge that your testing might not need this, and would benefit from wider data dispersion at the partition level.
 There is nothing preventing such use-- It merely isn't the default for these activities.

+#### Extending cqltestclient

+If you need to build a test client for a particular workload, you might need to add to the generator library.
+The generators can be browsed

+##### Generator Conventions

+If you are going to add generators, follow these guidlines:

+Generators constructors which take parameters should provide a constructor which uses all String arguments at the very least.
+Generators which are threadsafe should implement ThreadSafeGenerator, and those which can be advanced to a particular point in the cycle count should also implement FastForwardableGenerator.

+ThreadSafeGenerator is simply a tagging interface which allows the generator resolver to avoid sharing generators which are not thread-safe.

+FastForwardableGenerator is an interface that allows an activity to advance the starting point for a generator so that you can control the range of cycles used in your test.

+#### YAML Activity Configuration

+Here is an example activity as configured in YAML:

+    ddl:
+    - name: create-keyspace
+      cql: |
+        create keyspace if not exists <<KEYSPACE>> WITH replication = {'class': 'SimpleStrategy', 'replication_factor': <<RF>>};
+    - name: create-telemetry-table
+      cql: |
+        create table if not exists <<KEYSPACE>>.<<TABLE>>_telemetry ( source int,      // data source id
+        epoch_hour text, // time bucketing
+        param text,      // variable name for a type of measurement ts timestamp,    // timestamp of measurement
+        cycle bigint,    // cycle, for diagnostics
+        data text,       // measurement data
+        PRIMARY KEY ((source, epoch_hour), param, ts)
+        ) WITH CLUSTERING ORDER BY (param ASC, ts DESC)
+    dml:
+     - name: write-telemetry
+       cql: |
+         insert into <<KEYSPACE>>.<<TABLE>> (source, epoch_hour, param, ts, data, cycle) values (<<source>>,<<epoch_hour>>,<<param>>,<<ts>>,<<data>>,<<cycle>>);
+       bindings:
+         source: threadnum
+         epoch_hour: date-epoch-hour
+         param: varnames
+         ts: datesecond
+         data: loremipsum:100:200
+         cycle: cycle

+The __ddl__ section contains the statements needed to configure your keyspace and tables.
+They will get called in order when you are executing cqltestclient with --createSchema.
+The __dml__ section contains the statements that you want to run for each cycle.
+Just as with the DDL statements, you can have as many as you like.
+The activity will use one of these for each cycle, rotating through them in order.

+The format of the __cql__ section shows how to use multi-line statements in YAML while preserving newlines.
+As long as you preserve newlines, you're free to use // comments to explain the parameters.
+If you do not maintain the newlines, then you will have syntax errors because of invalid comments.

+The __bindings__ sections are how named place-holders are mapped to data generator functions.
+Currently, these names are not cross-checked between the cql and binding names.

+The &lt;&lt;word&gt;&gt; convention is used for parameter substitution.
+KEYSPACE, TABLE, and RF are all substituted automatically from the command line options.
+The _create table_ clause above shows a convention that uses both the configured TABLE name as well as a _tablename value.
+This is a useful way to have a common configurable prefix when you are using multiple tables.

+Both the __ddl__ and __dml__ sections contain exactly the same thing strcuturally.
+In fact, it's exactly the same configuration type internally.
+Both contain a list of named statements with their cql template and a set of associated bindings.
+You don't see any bindings under ddl because they are meaningless there for this example activity.

 ## Metrics